Managing users

 Users typically correspond to physical persons — like Mia, John, Marie and Peter.
 You can create as many users as your subscription allows.

-Each (physical or functional) user will have a security code ("login") associated with his/her account.
+Each user will have a security code ("login") associated with his/her account.
 You can treat this security code as a combination of a user name and password, so you should properly safeguard this code.

 Groups typically correspond to different departments in a law firm or inhouse legal team — e.g., Corporate Law, M&A, Employment Law, and so on.
 Each group you create, will also have its own search folder.